Skip to content

 • Start with the Admin role sparingly — only give full access to people who need to manage the system.

-• You can change someone’s role or location assignments at any time.
+• You can change someone’s role or facility assignments at any time.